UMD-CS-STICs/389Kfall17/lectures/week_02/README.md

 We will build an example with students/Nelson and their ages.

 Arrays in JavaScript are heterogeneous.
 This means that they can hold data of different types.
-For example, `var a = [1, 'hello', function () { return 1; }]` is valid.
+For example, `var a = [1, 'hello', function () { return 1; }]` is valid even though the array has an integer, then a string, followed by a function..

-First, we can create an array of student names:
+First, we can create an array of student names (not heterogeneous):

 ```javascript
 var names = ["Nelson", "Rachel", "Megan"];